garfix/nli-go/doc/manual/knowledge-engineer/config.md

 A relative path in a config files has that config file as its base.

 ## Sections

-### lexicons

- "lexicons" is an array of file paths of lexicons.
- A lexicon is a set of lexical items: words, with their parts-of-speech (pos) and relational meaning representation (sense).

 ### grammars

  "grammars" is an array of file paths of grammars.
  A grammar is a set of grammar rules: rewrite rules, with their relational meaning representation (sense).

-### generationlexicons

- "generationlexicons" is an array of file paths of lexicons meant to create (generate) responses.

 ### generationgrammars